abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Evergreen notes should be concept-oriented.md

 # Evergreen notes should be concept-oriented
-It’s best to factor [[Andy Matuschak/Evergreen Notes|Evergreen Notes]] by concept (rather than by author, book, event, project, topic, etc).
-This way, you discover connections across books and domains as you update and link to the note over time ([Evergreen notes should be densely linked](Evergreen%20notes%20should%20be%20densely%20linked.md)).
+It’s best to factor [[Andy Matuschak/Evergreen Notes|Evergreen Notes]]).

 The most straightforward way to take notes is to start a new note for each book, each project, or each research topic.
 Because each note covers many concepts, it can be hard to find what you’ve written when a concept comes up again later: you have to remember the name of each book or project which dealt with the topic (by contrast: [[Evergreen notes should be atomic]]).

 When you read another book which discusses the same concept, you’ll write a new note on that book.
-With this approach, there’s no accumulation (contra [Knowledge work should accrete](Knowledge%20work%20should%20accrete.md)).
+With this approach, there’s no accumulation (contra [[Knowledge work should accrete]]).
 Your new thoughts on the concept don’t combine with the old ones to form a stronger whole: you just have a scattered set of notes on the concept, perhaps referring to it by different names, each embedded in some larger document.

 It’s not just about accumulation.
 There’s also no pressure to synthesize your new ideas on the concept with your prior thoughts about it.
 Is there tension between them?
-Is some powerful distillation only visible when all these ideas are considered simultaneously?
-[Understanding requires effortful engagement](Understanding%20requires%20effortful%20engagement.md)
+Is some powerful distillation only visible when all these ideas are considered simultaneously? [[Understanding requires effortful engagement]]

 If we read two books about exactly the same topic, we might easily link our notes about those two together.
 But novel connections tend to appear where they’re not quite so expected.
 When arranging notes by concept, you may make surprising links between ideas that came up in very different books.
 You might never have noticed that those books were related before—and indeed, they might not have been, except for this one point.